Elevation: 12,228 ft

 Dan Robbins reports the following route on Leatherman Peak which is not found in the book.
-Check out Dan’s climbs by visiting Idaho’s Summits
+Check out Dan’s trip report.

 All the rock on this route is tight and it is a very pleasant route.
 There is only one short 20-30 foot section of class 3 climbing, which could be bypassed by dropping down off the ridge a little (I’m too lazy to do that though).
 The face looked doable in several spots too, and probably would have been just as easy.
 8 miles, 4,100 feet, took us 8 hours, but my friend bonked.
 If I had soloed this peak, I probably would have finished it in 6 1/2 to 7 hours.